ravern/cake/README.md

 ## Installation

 `cake` does not build an executable.
-Instead, a simple `alias` can be defined in `.bash_profile`.
+Instead, a simple `alias` should be defined in `.bash_profile`.
 Common names for the file include `Cakefile`, `cakefile` or `cakefile.cr`.